 What happened next for Muhammed?

 Muhammed was granted refugee status in the summer of 2018.
 He has found full time employment and he is living independently.
-He left MRI’s housing in September 2018.
-He also never experienced abuse in MRI’s housing.
-When he has time, Muhammed volunteers with MRI and supports other LGBTI asylum seekers who are experiencing the same issued he faced before he became part of MRI.
+He left Micro Rainbow’s housing in September 2018.
+He also never experienced abuse in Micro Rainbow’s housing.
+When he has time, Muhammed volunteers with Micro Rainbow and supports other LGBTI asylum seekers who are experiencing the same issued he faced before he became part of Micro Rainbow.

 Names have been changed.